 When selecting the wire to use for the high current connections, the user should also consider the maximum DUT resistance limit and the V7X maximum voltage compliance for the current source.
 For example, if the user is using a 25Arms test current, with a maximum DUT resistance limit of 0.1Ω , then the maximum voltage drop across the DUT itself could be 2.5Vrms (or more).
-The minimum compliance voltage limit of the V7X is 4.5Vrms (see APPENDIX B), so the absolute maximum wiring resistance in this example is $(4.5V-2.5V)/25A=0.08\Omega$.
+The minimum compliance voltage limit of the V7X is 4.5Vrms (see APPENDIX B), so the absolute maximum wiring resistance in this example is $(4.5V - 2.5V) / 25A = 0.08\Omega$.
 In practice the total resistance of the high current connections must be less than this as the wires will self-heat during the test (raising their resistance) and also this does not include any terminal and DUT contact resistance.
 For this example, allowing a maximum total wiring resistance of 0.05Ω would be reasonable (note that this is 31.25W of power in the wires alone).
-Using 10AWG wire (approx. $0.0037\Omega/m$) this limits the total wire length to 13.5m (i.e. 6.75m or 22ft per wire).
+Using 10AWG wire (approx. $0.0037\Omega/m$) this limits the total wire length to 13.5m (i.e., 6.75m or 22ft per wire).

-If the user needs to make optimum measurements of low impedances, particularly less than a few 10's of $m\Omega$, then the following points should also be considered -
+If the user needs to make optimum measurements of low impedances, particularly less than a few 10's of m Ω , then the following points should also be considered - are being used.
+This effect is not specific to the V7X, it applies to any high current, low impedance AC measurement.
+The user is recommended to maintain at least a $\frac{3}{4}$ " spacing between each wire.

 • The user should be aware that inductive coupling between the current flow in the SOURCE wires and the respective SENSE wires will cause errors in the measurement results.
-If the wires are longer than a few feet and/or are tightly coupled then these errors can be 10's of $m\Omega$, particularly when high test currents
+If the wires are longer than a few feet and/or are tightly coupled then these errors can be 10's of mΩ, particularly when high test currents

-- are being used.
-This effect is not specific to the V7X, it applies to any high current, low impedance AC measurement.
-The user is recommended to maintain at least a 3⁄4" spacing between each wire. - Similarly, there will be some inductive coupling between the DUT and the SENSE wires if they are not separated from the DUT sufficiently, to reduce this the SENSE wires should not rest on or be close to the DUT, but should be routed nominally 90° away from the DUT for at least several inches. - The coupling effects described above will almost always yield a higher than expected measurement.
+- Similarly, there will be some inductive coupling between the DUT and the SENSE wires if they are not separated from the DUT sufficiently, to reduce this the SENSE wires should not rest on or be close to the DUT but should be routed nominally 90° away from the DUT for at least several inches. - The coupling effects described above will almost always yield a higher than expected measurement.
 If the users' test passes with the measurement within the allowable range of impedances then, even if these are not accounted for, the DUT is guaranteed to have passed the test the above effects may only cause a false failure of the test.